 This is the first proto I made for the shorter Essencial Gyuto and it has a 15cm (6″) blade.
 Its handle is jacarandá violeta and the blade steel is 1070 as all other Essencials.

 This is probably the only Essencial with this blade size since the standard sizes for the Essencial Gyuto are 17, 21 and 25cm and it will be a great tool in the hands of the cooks who prefer a more compact tool.

-This knife is availabile for immediate delivery for US$ 500.00 plus shipping (US$ 14.50 worldwide).
-A felt lined, aluminium reinforced leather pouch is included.
+This knife is availabile for immediate delivery and the price is US$ 145.00, plus shipping (US$ 14.50 worldwide).

 These two Essencial sets are leaving to São Paulo today.
 I will have one availabile for next week so if you want a set or individual knives, let me know and Iĺl have them reserved.